CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 ### Managing built applications

 The CARTO 3 Workspace includes options for managing your applications.
-From the *Account Settings* section, you can create, edit or delete applications.
+From the *Account Settings* section, you can create, edit, or delete applications.

 #### Creating applications